maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonobjects.txt

         Sets the menu to be used for this window.
 This menu overrides a program-wide menu that may have been set with :meth:`HildonProgram.set_common_menu` .
 Pass None to remove the current menu. :class:`Window` takes ownership of the passed menu and you're not supposed to free it yourself anymore.

-        Note that if you're using a :class:`HildonAppMenu` rather than a :class:`GtkMenu` you should use :meth:`Window.set_app_menu` instead.
+        Note that if you're using a :class:`AppMenu` rather than a :class:`gtk.Menu` you should use :meth:`Window.set_app_menu` instead.

-        :param menu: The :class:`GtkMenu` to be used for this :class:`Window`
+        :param menu: The :class:`gtk.Menu` to be used for this :class:`Window`

     .. method:: get_main_menu ()

-        Gets the :class:`GtkMenu` assigned to the :class:`HildonAppview` .
+        Gets the :class:`gtk.Menu` assigned to the :class:`HildonAppview` .
 Note that the window is still the owner of the menu.

-        Note that if you're using a :class:`HildonAppMenu` rather than a :class:`GtkMenu` you should use :meth:`Window.get_app_menu` instead.
+        Note that if you're using a :class:`AppMenu` rather than a :class:`gtk.Menu` you should use :meth:`Window.get_app_menu` instead.

-        :returns: The :class:`GtkMenu` assigned to this application view.
+        :returns: The :class:`gtk.Menu` assigned to this application view.

         .. versionadded 2.2